DataResponsibly/Virny/docs/api/analyzers/BatchOverallVarianceAnalyzerPostProcessing.md

 ???- note "UQ_by_boostrap"

-    Quantifying uncertainty of the base model by constructing an ensemble from bootstrapped samples.
+    Quantifying uncertainty of the base model by constructing an ensemble from bootstrapped samples and applying postprocessing intervention.

     Return a dictionary where keys are models indexes, and values are lists of  correspondent model predictions for X_test set.